GRANT reference

 Flow chart showing the syntax of the GRANT keyword

-Grant database level permissions#
+Grant database level permissions

-GRANT CREATE TABLE, DROP TABLE TO john;
+GRANT CREATE TABLE, SNAPSHOT TO john;

 permissiontable_namecolumn_namegrant_optionorigin